 Every start-up’s journey is intense, yet rewarding.
 There are so many stages and so many people involved.
 It truly takes a village to raise a startup, regardless of its stage of development, and if anybody can prove that they single-handedly grew their startup into a company, I will gladly buy them dinner at a restaurant or takeaway of their choice.

 My mentor Ken Stauffer, Chair of the 2020 IEEE Entrepreneurship Steering Committee, is a serial entrepreneur in life!
-His professional career spans 16 years at AT&T Bell Labs and then another 20 years as an entrepreneur—first with a $480M startup in Florida and then with several other start-ups that took in venture capital funding.
+His professional career spans 16 years at AT&T Bell Labs and then another 20 years as an entrepreneur—first with a US$480M startup in Florida and then with several other start-ups that took in venture capital funding.
 Stauffer is the Co-Founder of Technology Assurance Labs.

 Sounds impressive right?
 It is, but I’m not saying this to simply flatter Ken.
 He has started four companies.
 He has the experience.
 The quality and depth of his suggestions came from that experience.
 Coupled with his willingness and ability to share his knowledge, the suggestions made the office hours program incredibly impactful.